The dawn of a new millennium saw the constant flow of teams leaving and entering the I-AA level, a common theme for the decade.

 There were no conference changes in effect for the 2000 I-AA season.

 Connecticut left the Atlantic 10 Conference for I-A independent status.
-South Florida also began its transition from I-AA to I-A in the 2000 season.
+South Florida also began its transition from I-AA to I-A in the 2000 season and was classified as an I-AA independent.
 Georgetown left the Metro Atlantic Athletic Conference (MAAC) to become an I-AA independent.
-Saint John’s (NY), who left the MAAC the previous season, moved from I-AA independent status into the Northeast Conference.
+Saint John’s (NY), which left the MAAC the previous season, moved from I-AA independent status into the Northeast Conference.

 The NCAA does not have Gardner-Webb listed as I-AA until they became fully eligible in 2002.
 The Bulldogs have the 2000 season as their first year as part of the transition into I-AA and we count them as I-AA.